proxy-wasm/spec/abi-versions/vNEXT/README.md

 ### Functions exposed by the host

-All functions exposed by the host are required.
+All functions exposed by the host are optional, unless specified otherwise, and their availability is gated on advertised [host features].

 All Proxy-Wasm functions exposed by the host return [`proxy_status_t`], which indicates status of the call (success, invalid memory access, etc.).
 Return values are written into memory pointed by `return_<value>` parameters.

+Hosts are expected to return `NOT_SUPPORTED` status for functions which are unimplemented or unavailable due to configuration or policy.

 ## Integration